Course Outline

 How does this course contribute to my learning?

-1 Demonstrate professional practice in a nutrition and dietetic practice workplace setting Engaged
+1 Demonstrate safe, effective and culturally responsive professional practice in a nutrition and dietetic practice workplace setting Engaged

-2 Applies an evidence-based approach to nutrition and dietetic practice and advocates for change to improve nutrition, food standards and the food system Empowered
+2 Apply an evidence-based approach to nutrition and dietetic practice and advocate for change to improve nutrition, food standards and the food system Empowered

-3 Practices collaboratively and communicates respectively and effectively to improve nutrition and health outcomes Engaged
+3 Support collaboration and communicate respectively and effectively to improve nutrition and health outcomes Engaged

-4 Critically appraise and use an evidence-based decision making approach to solve problems and create realistic solutions in a range of practice environments.
+4 Critique and use an evidence-based decision making approach to solve problems and create realistic solutions in a range of practice environments.
 Creative and critical thinker

 6 Demonstrate safe, ethical and professional practice in accordance with the dietetic student placement code of conduct Ethical